euc-field-guides/euc-field-guides.github.io/_posts/2024-02-09-THE-JOURNEY-BEGINS.md

   - Actionable Relationsip Center
   - etc

-The path for building up scratch orgs will be covered under the EUC-UPHILL category.
+The path for building up scratch orgs will be covered under the 'Uphill' category.